prvious/ai/spec.md

 V0 is a Laravel 13 modular monolith using:

 - PHP 8.4, required by the selected Parsel integration
-- Laravel AI SDK against a private OpenAI-compatible vLLM endpoint
+- Laravel AI SDK against a private OpenAI-compatible vLLM endpoint running `Qwen/Qwen3-Coder-Next-FP8`.
+This will be faked ofcourse during tests using laravel ai sdk (We currently don't have this setup so don't waste time trying to figure out where it's setup)
-- `Qwen/Qwen3-Coder-Next-FP8`
 - Laravel queues and Horizon for durable agent execution
 - Laravel Reverb and Echo for live progress and response streaming
 - Laravel MCP for direct consumption of a fixed SearXNG MCP server